12. Machine Design & Building

 This week my team and I built a 3-axis CNC engraver for drypoint printmaking.
 My specific contribution was in the enclosure design and manufacturing: from the structural aluminum tubing (cutting, drilling, painting) to the infinite-screw shafts and rod preparation, the laser-cut and table-saw machine bed, and the full fabrication and assembly of the plywood enclosure box.

-Design and build a machine that includes mechanism, actuation, automation, function, and a user interface.
-To view the final result, click on the group assignment.
+The goal for this week was to design and build a machine with mechanism, actuation, automation, function, and a user interface.

 Group Assignment